The No. 5 versus No. 12 seed matchups is often most intriguing during March Madness.

 The anticipation of March Madness is unlike any other postseason in sports.
 Millions of fans are filling out their brackets and prepare to start betting on the biggest tournament of the year.
 The bookmakers are often setting lines closer than expected for many of the Nos.
 5 versus 12 matchups.

 Since the tournament expanded to 64 teams in 1985 and now includes 68 teams, the year-end conference tournament champions from 32 Division 1 conferences are awarded automatic bids.
 The remaining 36 spots are at-large teams, and the NCAA tournament committee seeds the field of 68 teams and places them into the championship bracket.
+For the 2021 tournament, there is no Ivy League team as they cancelled their season.

 The committee selects teams based on a number of criteria using the NCAA Evaluation Tool (NET).
 The NET relies on the following in determining the NCAA Tournament teams and seeding: